Balaji Mohan is a director by profession. He is famous for his films like

 Meanwhile, he joined a reality show named Gateway to Hollywood and Balaji was among one of the six participants, who got into the finale of the season.

-The Treasure was his film; that got featured at the show, and he got lucky with it to enter the competition.
+was his film; that got featured at the show, and he got lucky with it to enter the competition.
 After this, he joined Naalaya Iyakunar, Kalaignar TV’s programme.
 In this, Balaji directed many short films, which were The Juniors, Kodi, Mittai Veedu, and Addi Tail and for his consistent performance in the show, he won the winner of the series award.
 Balaji joined Tamil Film Drohi’s team and became the assistant director to Sudha K. Prasad.

 Kadhalil Sodhappuvadhu Yeppadi was a short film, and Balaji made it during the show Naalaya Iyakunar.
 At the behest of Nirav Shah’s proposal, he made the script and made it a full-fledged film.
 It was made into Telugu and Tamil version, and the same name was kept for Tamil version while Telugu version was titled Love Failure.